steno-aarhus/research/support/travel-booking/index.md

 ---
 title: "Booking for travel"
-description: Steps to take to book for work-related travel that ensure quick reimbursement.
+description: Steps to take to book for work-related travel.
 date: "2023-04-14"
 date-modified: last-modified
 author: